 Most of your teaching time will be spent generating discussions, answering questions about America, and presenting authentic material.
 Your job is to engage the students, to lower their apprehension about using a foreign language, and to get them to talk.
+Please however know that culture is not the only topic you should be prepared to talk about.
+Your school could also focus on their textbook or any other content (apart from grammar) which is also allowed.

-32. EXTENDING YOUR TEACHING ASSISTANTSHIP FOR A SECOND YEAR
+33. EXTENDING YOUR TEACHING ASSISTANTSHIP FOR A SECOND YEAR

 Some teaching assistants wish to continue their stay in Austria.
-Provided that their performance merits an extension for a second year, USTAs may apply to have their teaching assistantships extended for a second year, either at their current locations or at another location in Austria.
+Provided that their performance merits an extension for a second year, USTAs may apply to have their teaching assistantships extended for a second year ("Verlängerung"), either at their current locations or at another location in Austria.
 Applicants for extensions are required to pay a processing fee of €60 to Fulbright Austria at the time of the application to help defray administrative costs.
 Notification of acceptance status is usually sent out at the beginning of April.
-The application for extension is processed through weltweit unterrichten for BMBWF USTAs and through Fulbright Austria for BML/Green-school USTAs.
+The application for extension is processed through weltweit unterrichten for BMB USTAs and through Fulbright Austria for BML/Green-school USTAs.

 It is important to note that teaching assistants are not entitled to an extension of their assignments.
 The number of extensions granted is contingent upon the number of applications for extension, their relative quality and merits, the size of the "first-year" applicant pool, and the number of teaching assistant positions available the following school year.
-Applications for extension can be rejected either by your school board, or by the BMBWF/weltweit unterrichten.
+Applications for extension can be rejected either by your school board, or by the BMB/weltweit unterrichten.

-If you would like to be placed at a Green-school (rather than a BMBWF school) in the upcoming school year (after a year at a BMBWF school), please reach out to the USTA program officer to inquire further (since we have limited spots at Green schools, informing Fulbright Austria is of utmost importance!)
+If you would like to be placed at a Green school (rather than a BMB school) in the upcoming school year (after a year at a BMB school), please reach out to the USTA program officer to inquire further (since we have limited spots at Green schools, informing Fulbright Austria is of utmost importance!).